 In Chapter 4, we shifted our attention from special out-of-equilibrium states to special eigenstates.
 We have considered a heavy particle in a gas of light fermions and found that such a system possesses eigenstates for which the heavy particle is in a non-classical spatial superposition at two separate locations.
-One could expect such states to be highly out-of-equilibrium because collisions would lead to the measurement of the particle's position and thus to quick decoherence of such state.
+One could expect such states to be cannot be stationary, because collisions would lead to quick decoherence of such state.
 Nevertheless, our calculations show a small subset of perfectly stable eigenstates corresponding to the highly non-local state of the heavy particle.
 On the other hand, we have also established that the vast majority of eigenstates are locally classical-like, thereby confirming the validity of the weak version of Eigenstate Decoherence Hypothesis.

 Although we did our best to eliminate all obvious integrals of motion in the system, such as translational or mirror symmetry, our simulations were still conducted in one dimension.
 Therefore we must ask ourselves whether the observed non-classical eigenstates will remain in higher dimensions.
-We haven't yet answered this question due to the high computational complexity of two-dimensional problem.
+We have not yet answered this question due to the high computational complexity of two-dimensional problem.
 We believe that this is an important question for further research.

 Another direction of further research is to find more models to test Eigenstate Decoherence Hypothesis.
 So far, it has been tested only in the central spin model and in the model of collisional decoherence.
-It would also be interesting to test this hypothesis in some models describing light-matter interaction, like the Jaynes-Cummings-Hubbard model, which describes an array of coupled optical resonators.
+It would also be interesting to test this hypothesis in models describing light-matter interaction, such as the Jaynes-Cummings-Hubbard model, which describes an array of coupled optical resonators.
 Studying such models might be advantageous because, in this case, one can relatively easily pick an appropriate measure of classicality.
 Furthermore, optical models often have the advantage of being experimentally realizable.